top of page

 What is truly terrible:

-people are prisons,
+how inside so many people are prisons,

-of good, honest, hardworking people,
+good, honest, hardworking people,

 who deserve to be loved as I love you.